Kong/docs.konghq.com/app/_hub/kong-inc/azure-functions/index.md

     - `<apikey>` for the api key
     ```

-2. Test your function to make sure it works before adding it to Kong
+2. Test your function to make sure it works before adding it to Kong:

     ```bash
     curl -i -X GET https://<appname>.azurewebsites.net/api/<functionname>?name=Kong \